fabriziocosta/SemanticFolderVisualizer/README.md

 1. **Descend interactively into the folder you’re interested in**, and
 2. **Explore its contents in context**, without losing your place in the hierarchy.
 ---
+To run the visualizer, simply **save the HTML file anywhere on your computer and open it in a browser**—Safari works best.
+To unlock semantic summaries, you’ll need to **enter your OpenAI API key** when prompted.
+Then, **select a root folder** to begin exploring.
+If you skip the API key, the tool will still work, but it will display cleaned-up filenames rather than semantic summaries.

+> 🔍 Note: Summaries are **recursively computed based only on filenames**, not the actual file contents.
+---

 ### **Purpose**